A slow thaw in frozen US-Iran relations has led to booming oil exports

 “Symptoms of the Dutch disease re-emerged in Iran’s economy in 1984-85 when oil exports jumped to $50bn.
 Yet again, between 2002 and 2012, the country fell for oil revenues hook, line and sinker.
 And the last time windfall gains of natural resources misled an Iranian government was after the JCPOA,” Iranian economist Saeed Laylaz said in an interview with the government-owned Iran newspaper.

 “…and that is not just exclusive to Iran.
-Russia, Saudi Arabia and Norway have also suffered from bouts of the Dutch disease.
-Governments are quick to fall into disorder as soon as they get flushed with natural-resource money,” Leylaz noted, adding that in 1974-75, as Iran’s foreign revenues increased, the then government revised its long-term development plans with the illusion that oil income will keep flowing in.
+Russia, Saudi Arabia and Norway have also suffered from bouts of the Dutch Disease.
+Governments are quick to fall into disorder as soon as they get flushed with natural resource money,” Leylaz noted, adding that in 1974-75, as Iran’s foreign revenues increased, the then government revised its long-term development plans under the illusion that oil income would keep flowing in.

 “Petrodollars in effect wreaked havoc on all political and social structures of the country.
-Economically, a massive inflation hit the country, creating an inequality substantial enough to lead to a national breakdown.
+Economically, massive inflation hit the country, creating an inequality substantial enough to lead to a national breakdown.
 The Islamic Revolution saved Iran’s economy, as there was no recovery within the rigged old system,” he said.

 It seems that oil is once again bringing respite to Iran’s economy as the country is finding its way through selling more of the commodity with mixed blessing.
 Meanwhile, enhanced diplomacy has seen the recent releases of sizable sums in previously frozen funds due to sanctions.
-How the money will be spent, is a question that will play a significant role in shaping the economic landscape of Iran, 45 years after the Islamic Revolution promised to equitably benefit society from the nation's abundant resources.
+How the money will be spent is a question that will play a significant role in shaping the economic landscape of Iran, 45 years after the Islamic Revolution promised to equitably benefit society from the nation's abundant resources.